 The Year 8 Science course has a strong emphasis on learning through practical work.
 Students will develop a scientific view and recognition of how science understanding can be applied to their lives and the lives of others.
 The course aims to stimulate curiosity and promote logical and analytical thinking.
 Students will build on their understanding through the science inquiry process, which involves making observations, constructing and testing hypotheses and evaluating data.
 During Year 8, students study Biology, Chemistry and Physics with the same Science teacher.
-Assessment for each subject is via two tests, which will assess students' science understanding and inquiry skills, and an investigation report in each of the 3 subjects.
+Assessment for each subject is via two or three tests, which will assess students' science understanding and inquiry skills, as well as two investigations and validation tests in the last two trimesters of the year.